 Then she asked, “Are you going to write one too?”

 When using quotation marks to portray dialogue, the quotes go outside of the dialogue’s punctuation.
 Also, dialogue is almost always preceded by a comma (i.e. she said, “something”).
 In formal documents, the comma may be replaced by a colon (i.e. she said: this is what she said).
-The dialogue itself should follow the rules of grammar, with the first letter of sentences capitalized, and the appropriate terminal punctuation makrs (period, question mark, etc.) as well.
+The dialogue itself should follow the rules of grammar, with the first letter of sentences capitalized, and the appropriate terminal punctuation marks (period, question mark, etc.) should be used as well.